nwisbeta/github.io/pages/app_design/registration.md

 ## Passwords

-If the app offers user registration through the app interface, the design must:
+If the app offers user registration through the app interface, rather than an administrator setting up a user, the design must:
 * Hide password characters behind dots for security (iOS Human Interface Guidelines)
 * Display lock icon next to password field - see [Icons](/icons.html)